Professional sports: Sports salaries

-Professional sportsmen can earn a great deal of money at the highest levels; for instance, in 2009 the Tampa Bay Rays baseball team paid over 8 million dollars to its highest-paid player.
+Professional sportsmen can earn a great deal of money at the highest levels; for instance, in 2024 the Los Angeles Dodgers baseball team is set to pay 70 million dollars to its highest-paid player, Shohei Ohtani.
 Per Forbes 2021 ranking, the highest-paid athletes include Cristiano Ronaldo, Lionel Messi, Naomi Osaka, Tiger Woods, Serena Williams and wrestler-turned-actor The Rock.
 The top ten tennis players make about $3 million a year on average.
 Much of the growth in income for sports and athletes has come from broadcasting rights; for example, the most recent television contract for the NFL is valued at nearly US$5 billion per year.

-Women tend to earn considerably less then men in such sports as basketball, golf, football (soccer), softball and baseball.
+Women tend to earn considerably less than men in such sports as basketball, golf, football (soccer), softball and baseball.
 The exception is tennis where women tend to have salaries comparable to those of their male counterparts.
-The highest-paid female athlete in 2019 was Serena Williams with a $29.2 annual income; the highest-paid male player was Lionel Messi with a $127 million annual income.
+The highest-paid female athlete in 2019 was Serena Williams with a $29.2 million annual income; the highest-paid male player was Lionel Messi with a $127 million annual income.
 In association football, the average wage for women worldwide is $35,000, while for men it is $410,730.
 Attendances in women's leagues also tend to be lower than in men's, and there are fewer corporate sponsors, as well as less money from broadcasting rights.
+Widespread gender discrepancies hamper the support and appreciation of female athletes in professional sports.
+Female athletes struggle to obtain the same degree of visibility and sponsorship opportunities as male athletes, whose accomplishments frequently dominate mainstream sports coverage.
+According to Cheryl Cooky's TEDx talk, a professor in American studies, gender, and sexuality at Purdue University, the marginalization of female athletes in mainstream sports media and sponsorship opportunities is nothing new.
+According to Cooky, female athletes need more visibility to ensure their access to necessary resources and financial security, which has an impact on their professional development.